 - Although the initial cost of setting up a solar air conditioner is high, the savings on monthly electricity bills for the lifespan of the unit make the investment well worth the upfront amount.
 You can enjoy additional savings by signing up for an incentive plan offered by the local and/or federal government (depending on where you live).

 - Solar panels are considered an investment that increases the value of a property.
-According to the National Renewable Energy Laboratory, each additional $1 in energy bill savings adds $20 to your home’s total value.
+According to the National Renewable Energy Laboratory each additional $1 in energy bill savings adds $20 to your home’s total value.
+Solar panels can increase your home’s value by as much as 4 percent, according to research by Zillow.
 Solar air conditioners are less obtrusive than other cooling systems, such as a ductless air conditioner.

 - There are many options available which include silent technology, allowing your product to be more than 50 percent quieter than a standard air conditioner.